anmarphy/anmarphy/README.md

 ## Welcome to my repository 👋
 I am a Statistician and Physicist from Colombia, with spirit of solving tough problems using data science to put truly transformative solutions and make impactful data-driven decisions.
 I am working to improve my python programming skills and I am interesed in Artificial Intelligence!

-- ⚡ I’m currently working as Data Scientist in Globant.
+- ⚡ I’m currently working as Data Scientist at Globant.
-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently learning, DL and NLP.
 - 👯 I’m looking to collaborate on projects regarding Artificial Neural Networks, Machine Learning and Data Science.

 ### 📬 Get in touch